k-gerner/Game-Pigeon-Solvers/README.md

 on the board, making use of a color gradient to distinguish the levels of certainty that a coordinate contains a ship (seriously, it's super aesthetic looking, just look at the images in the README!)
+- Save state functionality for if you want to exit the program and come back later
 - Board sizes of 8x8, 9x9, or 10x10
 - Output to the terminal will be updated in place instead of printing lines and lines of output across turns.
 This can be